mahdiniknejad/mahdiniknejad/README.md

 - 🔭 I’m working as a Backend Developer and DevOps Engineer for building web applications.
 - 🌱 Exploring Technical Content Writing.
-- ⚡ In my free time I develop open source project.
+- ⚡ In my free time I develop open source projects.
 ---

 ### 🛠 &nbsp;Languages and Tools :